You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

 Campus Location - CSUMB rests of sand dunes, landscaped with native plants, including acres of scrub oaks and open space.
 Great for biking, hiking, and getting away from it all.
-The climate is temperate - foggy, cool.
+The climate is temperate-foggy, cool. and never extreme.
+We are two hours by car to San Francisco and over five hours by car to Los Angeles - but just a blink of an eye from spectacular hiking, biking, kayaking, surfing, and people watching.

 Helpful Information - Science classes can be difficult to secure because of the strict requirements and rigorous courses.
 Come with a flexible academic needs and please do not "require" a specific class in order to do the exchange.
 We'll do everything we can to help you get your classes but at times, it's simply not possible to get every class needed.
 Our faculty are very friendly, love what they do and very student-focused.
 Most are on a first name basis with their students and happy to help when asked.